youwen5/web/routes/writing/+reading-chinese-on-kindle-scribe.typ

 #smallcaps[GNOME], this should require no action on your part.
 The
 #smallcaps[gnome] #link("https://en.wikipedia.org/wiki/GVfs")[GVfs] should
-support MTP out of the box, and you should be able to find it in Nautilus (also called #quote[Files]).
+support MTP out of the box, and you should be able to find it in Nautilus (also called "Files").
 On my end, I’m running NixOS with Hyprland, but I have GVfs and Nautilus installed anyways, so that’s what I used.

 Whichever way you chose to open the file system, simply peruse the Kindle’s